matenestor/advent-of-code/README.md

   - object instantiation with `Obj()` and `new Obj`; the former can be used to initialize attributes, the latter just uses default values, both approaches allocates the object on heap (rumors about removing `new` in Nim 2.0)
+  - echo character/string multiple times with `'-'.repeat(3)`
+  - use a proc as a proc parameter

 - Along the way: